 What Are The Best Legal Daily Fantasy Sports Sites?

-For serious players, there are only two main Daily Fantasy Sports sites to choose from.
+While there are many DFS platforms popping up these days, the main Daily Fantasy Sports market is dominated by two brands.
 These two competitors, DraftKings and FanDuel, make up over 90% of the American DFS market.
 Yes, companies like Yahoo and FantasyDraft take a tiny bit of market share from those two juggernauts, but they’re not able to offer the same level of league variety or payout guarantees.

 DraftKings, which boasts around 10 million users, is the largest of the legal Daily Fantasy Sports sites, with FanDuel and its 6 million customers coming in at a close second.
 As far as variety goes, DraftKings also has the edge, as it offers NASCAR, MMA, Canadian football, and eSports leagues, while FanDuel sticks to the standard sports (NFL, NBA, MLB, etc.) that both share.